Home » Tools » Jigs » Guide to Slab Flattening Jigs and Router Sleds

 • Continuous duty motors for larger jobs

-• Easy height adjustment with strong lock
+• Easy height adjustment with a strong lock

 • Mainstream brand that fits manufactured sled holes